-In each cohort, eligible subjects will be randomized at a 3:1 ratio (6 active: 2 control) to the active arm for receiving the study drug(s) (ie, BGB-DXP604 alone or the combination of BGB-DXP604 and BGB-DXP593) or to the control arm for receiving placebo, respectively.
-For safety reasons, the sentinel dosing will be adopted for each cohort.
-In other words, 2 eligible subjects will be randomized at a 1:1 ratio (1 active: 1 control) to receive the study drug(s) or placebo on Day 1; the remaining subjects will be randomized at a 5:1 ratio (5 active: 1 control) to receive the study drug(s) or placebo ≥ 48 hours later, provided that satisfactory safety and tolerability has been demonstrated for the first 2 subjects randomized and dosed in the current cohort.
+At each dose level, eligible subjects will be randomized at a 3:1 ratio (6 active: 2 control) to the active arm for receiving BGB-DXP593 or to the control arm for receiving the same volume of placebo (ie, normal saline), respectively.

+The sentinel dosing will be adopted for each dose level.
+In the other words, 2 eligible subjects will be randomized at a 1:1 ratio (1 active: 1 control) to receive BGB-DXP593 or placebo on Day 1; and the remaining subjects will be randomized at a 5:1 ratio (5 active: 1 control) to receive BGB-DXP593 or placebo at least 48 hours later, provided satisfactory safety and tolerability is demonstrated for the first 2 subjects randomized and dosed at the dose level.